Winning Security Contracts: How Technology Differentiates Your Bid

 Key Takeaways

-- Clients want verification, accountability, reporting, and compliance
+- Modern clients expect verification, accountability, professional reporting, and compliance documentation.

-- Demo your technology during presentations—don't just describe it
+- Demo your technology during presentations—don't just describe features in written proposals.

 Written by